 Can you relate?
-If you have little toddlers and babies in the household, then I am sure that like me, you too are worrying about ways you can minimize the stress of juggling the kids and Ramadan.
+If you have little toddlers and babies in the household, then I am sure you are worrying about ways you can minimize the stress of juggling the kids and Ramadan.

 - How can I have more time for Ibadah?